 She had a huge passion for food and would often serve up only the best dishes with champagne for her guests.

-You can also find some great artefact in here including the cobra doorstop, a lobster ceramic dish and the amazing double humped camel pottery that Max Mallowan bought here from China.
+You can also find some great artefacts in here including the cobra doorstop, a lobster ceramic dish, and the amazing double-humped camel pottery that Max Mallowan bought here from China.